Darius Build Guide by LoLReal

 Some Darius players run Aftershock or Phase Rush pages in certain match ups, but the fact remains that Conqueror is the best team fighting rune for Darius by far.
 Most of his weaknesses in lane can be alleviated with good itemization (Early Ninja Tabi vs. hard AD lanes, early Spectre's Cowl in hard AP lanes.)
 For that reason I think the Conqueror pages are optimal overall and the superior choice.

-These items were made for each other.
-This will be your core itemization nearly every game.
+REMINDER: This is now a more niche build on the new item set.
+You generally only build these together if you are very ahead in the side lane and want to keep winning 1v1.
+Otherwise I think Stridebreaker is the superior mythic in most games.
+These items were made for each other though.
 Trinity Force synergizes so well on Darius due to the fact that he makes great use of all the stats, and it helps him in the split push.
 It makes the already strong lane of Darius even stronger.
 Sterak's Gage gives you 50% of your base attack damage as bonus attack damage.
 This also works with the Sheen proc from your Trinity Force, making these two in combination an insane 2-item power spike.
-You will run this in 90% of games.

-Know how we said 90% of games you'll be going Trinity Force and Sterak's Gage?
-Well, the other 10% of games we'll be getting Black Cleaver and Sterak's Gage instead.
-The two conditions that we go Black Cleaver instead of Trinity Force are either when you are very behind early, or when the enemy team has 2 or more tanks, not including support.
+Know how we said 90% of games you'll be going either Stridebreaker, or Trinity Force and Sterak's Gage?
+Well, the other 10% of games we'll be getting Black Cleaver too.
+The two conditions that we go Black Cleaver AND Trinity Force are either when you are very behind early, or when the enemy team has 2 or more tanks, not including support.
 For example, if the enemy has tank top and tank jungle, OR tank top and tank mid, go Black Cleaver.
 That is when it is more efficient to run Black Cleaver than Trinity Force.
 On the even rarer occasion that the enemy comp has 3-4 tanks, Black Cleaver becomes insanely cost efficient.
-Otherwise Trinity Force is more efficient every time.
+Otherwise just Trinity Force alone and going into Death's Dance is more efficient every time.
 Even if you're laning against a tank.
 But keep in mind if you get behind early and have a bad start, Black Cleaver is a nice option because the components are so cheap and health is a really nice stat to have when losing.

 Dead Man's Plate